Featured Products

 This question is a lot more complicated than I thought it would be when I first started reviewing this product.

-But here’s the problem for Meta and why I think these glasses have a lot more downsides than before.
-Apple and Google are absolutely capable of making glasses that do all of those things.
+But here’s the problem for Meta.
+Apple and Google are both capable of making glasses that do all of that.
 They just won’t have the Ray-Ban design, which, to be fair, does matter to some people.
-But Google and Apple’s glasses will likely have far deeper integrations with your phone operating system and far better assistants with Gemini and Siri powered by Gemini.
-That’s why Meta is likely scrambling to establish some type of moat with these glasses.
-Whether or not Meta’s AI efforts are the moat they need for this product to be successful, I’ll let you be the judge of that.
+What they will have is far deeper integration with your phone’s operating system and far better assistants, with Gemini on Android and Siri powered by Gemini on iOS.
+That’s why Meta is likely scrambling to establish some kind of moat with these glasses.
+Whether their AI efforts turn out to be that moat, I’ll let you be the judge.

 So, do I recommend them?
 Yes.
-But it’s now a tepid yes.
-The privacy issues, increasing creep factor in the culture around this product, plus Meta shoving AI slop down your throat via the companion app all make them harder to recommend compared to when I reviewed the Gen 1s.
-And while the Gen 2 are more expensive than when the Gen 1 launched, starting at $379 versus $299, if you’re looking for a pair of Ray-Bans with better battery life and an integrated camera, I think they’re still a good choice, especially if you can find them on sale.
-You can check current prices and compare both generations in our Gen 2 vs. Gen 1 post, with live prices across multiple retailers, including eBay, where you can typically find pretty good deals on used pairs.
+But it’s a tepid yes.
+The privacy issues, the increasing creep factor in the culture around this product, plus Meta shoving AI slop down your throat via the companion app, all of that makes them harder to recommend compared to when I reviewed the Gen 1s.
+They’re also more expensive at launch, $379 versus $299 for the original.
+If you can find them on sale and you want Ray-Bans with better battery life and an integrated camera, they’re still a good choice.
+You can check current prices on both generations across multiple retailers, including eBay where used pairs tend to be well-priced.